March 19, 2017: A telescope built in France for a Swiss client

 I have clients all over the world, and probably the greatest concentration of those clients outside of the United States would be in Europe.
 There are some very dedicated, creative, and skilled telescope builders in Europe, and they each have their own way of building a structure to support the optics that I have made.
 Said another way, each builder's instruments have a different personality.

 In 2015 I was able to visit a Swiss client who had purchased a 28" f/3.5 mirror and matching flat.
 I had not yet made the mirror, and it was completed in 2016.
 The client decided to have Frédéric Gea, of Stellarzac in France (web site in French, of course), build the structure.
-The beautiful result of this is shown below.
-Thank you to Frédéric for the use of his photos in this article.
+The beautiful result of this is shown below, along with the happy owner.
+Thank you to Frédéric and Stéphane for the use of his photos in this article.

 For more photos, see link here: Frédéric's blog entry - 28" telescope photos